-All too often I hear people say, ‘I feel this way about myself, because my mother/father used to tell me (fill in the blank)’.
+All too often I hear people say, ‘I feel this way about myself because my mother/father used to tell me (fill in the blank)’.

 Which leads me to question, how many people are being held back by the way their parents treated them as children and young adults?
-And more importantly, why are these same people allowing themselves to be held back by this in their 30′s, 40′s or older?

-Everyone wants to be loved, nurtured and supported by their parents.
-Unfortunately in many cases, this is simply not the case.
+Unfortunately, in many cases, this is simply not the case.
 Parents put us down, smother us, try to shape us into what they want us to be (instead of who we want to be), ignore us, treat us like we are stupid, worthless or unimportant.
-They play favourites, they pass down their own insecurities – the list goes on.
-But the list is not my point.
+They play favorites, they pass down their own insecurities – the list goes on.

-What we do to help ourselves move past all of this is the point of this post.
 The fact is, if you are older and still blaming your parents for how your life isn’t turning out the way you want it to, YOU need to make some changes.

 You have to take responsibility for yourself

-Ultimately you have to take responsibility for yourself.
 You are not your parents.
 You are not the negative things they said about you.

 They have their own lives and you have yours.
 Take back your own power.
 You are not a puppet with someone else pulling the strings.